Punguin1/TowerOfPending/README.md

 # TowerOfPending
-the tower were you slay the pending
+the tower where you slay the pending